semework/semework/README.md

 1. click a button to upload your data
 2. press on dials and move sliders to decide how to analyze it, such as:
-3. chooseing  your target (label) column, the feature you want to understand/improve
+     * chooseing  your target (label) column
+     * the feature you want to understand/improve

 That’s it.
 You get insight about your data, how the features relate to eachother, to your most important feature and what ML tools are best for your data.